-This chapter offers descriptions of system features and applications that are available to help enhance your system.
+This chapter offers descriptions of system features and applications that are available to enhance the use of your system.
 System features make it possible to customize the system to overall business needs, to the requirements of groups within your organization, and to the day-to-day job functions of individuals.
-Applications provide special functions for specific business needs and work hand-in-hand with system features.
+Applications provide special functions for specific business needs and work handin-hand with system features.